The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 The First Known Victim: Mary Hogan (1954) ❗

-On December 8, 1954, Mary Hogan vanished from her tavern in Plainfield.
+On December 8, 1954, Mary Hogan, a tavern owner in Plainfield, vanished from her establishment.
 Only a pool of blood was left behind.
 No clues.
 No suspect.
 The town was baffled.

 People laughed.
 It was just Ed being Ed — creepy but harmless.